Dependants

 In most countries, as part of the online application, an appointment is booked to attend the visa application centre to enrol biometrics (have your fingerprints and facial image taken) and submit supporting documents.

-If your dependant is being given immigration permission for six months or less, the visa vignette (sticker) in their passport will last for the whole period.
+If your dependant is given immigration permission for six months or less, the visa vignette (sticker) in their passport will last for the whole period.
 It will not expire after 90 days.

 Applying inside the UK